akenneth/smarty-selenium-telegram-bot/README.md

 ## Setup:
 - Build the docker image
 - Run with -port and set the env variables
-- Curl localhost:port to check results!
+- Curl localhost:port and check your telegram chat for results!

 - If running in kubernetes, see cronjob deploy for example of using a cronjob worker to fire the jobs
 ```